LOTN: CHARACTER GUIDE

 Broderick Zayne

 A 17th-century alchemist and religious philosopher.
 Zayne set out on a mission to destroy texts of magic, and 1684, while attempting to steal such a book, was banished to the Abyss.
-He remained lost in the void, until he was summoned back into the world in 1894.
+He remained lost in the void, until he was summoned back into our world in 1894.
 Passage through the ethereal realms rendered Zayne an Eternal, no longer bound by natural aging or death.
 In the modern era, he’d train in sacred magic and become a central figure in the resistance against Orem Black.

 Episodes: 4, 7-13, 16, 19, 22, 24, 25